Sat, 16 December 2017 - Wed, 31 January 2018

 Field trips and camps are an integral part of the education programme.
 Adequate supervision is always provided.
 Your written permission is required for all trips/ventures outside the school grounds.
 Students are transported by bus or in cars with seatbelts.
 Considerable effort is made to get the best value for a minimal cost.
 All education outside the classroom activities must be paid for prior to the activity taking place.
 Individual subject teachers will send instructions for trips and payment procedures home with students.

 ID photo cards are required for students in Years 5 to 13.
 Students can load funds on to this card to enable them to use school photocopiers and printers.
-The fee for an ID photo card is $7 and the charge for a school locker is $13.
+The fee for an ID photo card is $12, this includes $5 printer balance, and the charge for a school locker is $13.
 Note – If an ID photo is lost, the cost is $7.00 for a replacement card as the photographer has to return to the school.

 Fundraising activities are primarily a function of the Parents’ Association.
 While students may be asked to participate in fundraising activities, for class and other trips, school teams or groups seeking to raise finance can only do so after consultation with a member of the senior management team and formal permission has been sought and given.
 This is to ensure that our fundraising does not interfere with the academic programme.